Primary Education with QTS (Part-Time) BA (Hons)

 This degree is accredited by the Department for Education.
 Successful completion of the programme will enable you to gain recommendation for Qualified Teacher Status (QTS).

-Our graduates obtain work in schools across the UK and abroad and we offer excellent support to help you gain your first post as a newly qualified teacher.
+Our graduates obtain work in schools across the UK and abroad and we offer excellent support to help you gain your first post as an Early Career Teacher.
 The programme will prepare you to teach in key stages 1 and 2 in primary schools and support you in developing strong subject knowledge and a comprehensive understanding of primary education.

 Before the end of your degree, you will need to complete a Career Entry and Development Profile (CEDP) which acts as a useful bridge between your initial teacher training programme and your two-year induction as an early career teacher.